 Solar PV is rapidly becoming an economically viable strategy for energy generation at the individual building level, thanks to the price reductions in solar panels over the last several years.
 As such, it is an important design consideration of low carbon and net zero buildings.
 Several developments of all types, including residential, institutional, and commercial have already incorporated PV into their designs or retrofitted existing buildings to take advantage of their long term economic benefits.
-Given the approximate total roof area of the development, it is estimated that at most 422.3 m2 may be available for rooftop solar energy production considering shading, minimum outdoor amenity areas, and mechanical requirements, resulting in the following levels of production in Table 9.
+Given the approximate total roof area of the development, it is estimated that at most 1,920 m may be available for solar energy production considering shading, minimum outdoor amenity areas, and mechanical requirements, resulting in the following levels of production in Table 9.
 Toronto's green roof by-law provides exemptions to green roof area for roof area dedicated to solar PV.
-It is also worth noting that Building Integrated PV (BIPV) systems can significantly increase the amount of on-site production potential.